HL7/fhir-icsr-ae-reporting/input/pagecontent/profile_listing.md

 <h3><a name="AdverseEventValueSetProfiles"></a>Adverse Event Value Sets and Profiles</h3>
 <p>In order to support the detection adverse event cases for reporting, this IG includes a curated list of value sets.
 These value sets are comprised of ICD-10-CM and SNOMED codes related to adverse event conditions and symptoms.
 We have also created profiles on Condition and AdverseEvent that bind these value sets to the appropriate element.</p>
 <p>Note that the FDA CBER BEST initiative is developing and validating portable computational phenotype algorithms to ensure robust detection of adverse events.
 Updated references to the value sets (and term sets) used by these algorithms will be added to this IG in the future.</p>

-<p>Note that the FDA CBER BEST initiative is developing and validating portable computational phenotype algorithms to ensure robust detection of adverse events.
-Updated references to the value sets (and term sets) used by these algorithms will be added to this IG in the future.</p>

 <h4><a name="Vaccine AE Valuesets"></a>Vaccine AEFI Value Sets</h4>